Blackshear vs Sanchez: East Austin School Zone Comparison

 A Mile Apart in East Austin, Worlds Apart in Every Other Way

-Blackshear Elementary scored a 71 on the 2025 TEA accountability rating, earning a C. Sanchez Elementary scored a 52, earning a F. Both serve the greater Austin metro area, and buyers comparing these two zones will find that the differences go well beyond the headline numbers.
+Blackshear Elementary earned a C on the 2025 TEA accountability rating.
+Sanchez Elementary earned an F. Both serve the greater Austin metro area, and buyers comparing these two zones will find that the differences go well beyond the headline numbers.
 The neighborhoods, the price points, and the long term school pathways each tell their own story.

 Both campuses are in Austin ISD.
 The median home price near Blackshear sits around $800,000, while Sanchez’s zone comes in at $745,000.
 That price context matters as much as the TEA scores when you are making a real estate decision, and I have found that most buyers care about both.